 Everyone has watched anime at some point in their lives.
 Some love it and grow up to appreciate the stories and changes the industry has gone through.
-Here’s a list of top starter anime movies for beginners.
-The people who stay with it change their preference and upgrade according to the industry as well.
+Here’s a list of Top Anime to binge-watch while Quarantined 2020.
+The people who stay with it change their preferences and upgrade according to the industry as well.
 For me, it all started with Kochikame, Princess Sara, Cyborg Kuro chan and Naruto.

 Cartoon Network stopped airing Naruto in India after the chunin exam arc and that was sad.
 Then 2009 onwards, I started watching a bit of BLEACH.
 But then Animax was removed from Indian cable due to some issue in which they were unable to pay the carriage fees to the DTH service providers.
 Anyways, I stopped watching it.
 Fast forward to 2017 now I am having a bad time *breakup sux maen* ANEEMAY SAVED ME.
 Everyone needs a vice and anime was mine.
 Just kidding – although it was a coincidence.

 People often confuse anime with hentai.
 Not only that, but they also confuse it with cartoon.
 A simple thing, Japanese cartoons are also called anime (short for animation).
 It’s just that quite a few of them have mature themes.
 People can relate stuff about life and thus it is an eye-catcher sort of thing.
 Don’t mistake anime for the hentai, it’s just animated adult videos which you should avoid or not (your choice).

 ANIME HAS 5 MAIN GENRES

 So the viewer can choose what they want to watch based on their liking.
 Here is the starter anime guide for the beginners.
 They are: